SerenaGW/LLMReadteamSymbolic/Report_english_PHASE2.md

 Based on this second part of the report, it has been possible to refine that the reason why the LLM model hallucinates information, is unable to coherently process symbolic language, and, in some cases, generates false content, does not lie solely in an infrastructure problem.
 Instead, a crucial nuance related to the language in which the symbolic language is presented is observed.
 This leads us to conclude that, while symbolic language can be interpreted by LLMs, it requires more fine-tuning in specific languages, such as Spanish, as the model does not transfer its logical and comprehension capabilities in a symbolic language system equally across all languages.
 Therefore, it is of utmost importance to give more relevance to the different languages in which the LLM model is trained.

-In this particular report, it was demonstrated that symbolic language, when combined with a specific language and certain social engineering techniques, becomes a gateway that allows the model to reveal critical information about its hardware (even if hallucinated), a type of request that should have been unequivocally denied.
+In this particular report, it was demonstrated that symbolic language, when combined with a specific language and certain social engineering techniques, becomes a gateway that allows **models like Llama 3.2** to reveal critical information about their **underlying architecture or simulated environment** (even if hallucinated), a type of request that should have been unequivocally denied.
 This behavior not only holds great potential for disinformation (e.g., the creation of "fake news" about how to build new models), but it also poses the theory of an extended risk to more sensitive or harmful content.
 However, in this second part, it was ethically decided not to delve into the creation of such content to avoid generating any additional security risks.

 ---